-Sometimes, while updating data, we have to delete excel rows from a list based on another list.
-Luckily, there we can do this row deletion using excel functions.
+Sometimes, while updating data, we have to delete Excel rows from a list based on another list.
+Luckily, we can do this row deletion using Excel functions.
 Besides, we can use VBA to remove rows dependent on another data list.
 So, let’s explore the methods to do the task.

-5 Methods to Delete Excel Rows Based on Another List
+How to Delete Rows Based on Another List in Excel: 5 Methods

 Suppose we have a dataset (B5:C15) containing several employees’ names and their residing states.
 Now some employees have left the company for some reason.
 We have listed those employees in a separate list (here, E5:E8).
 Now from the main dataset, I will delete rows based on the list E5:E8; as these employees are no longer part of the company.

-1. Delete Rows Based on Another List by Applying Excel COUNTIF Function and Sort Option
+1. Delete Rows Based on Another List by Applying the Excel COUNTIF Function and Sort Option

-- Type the below formula in Cell D5 (on helper column) at first.
+- Type the below formula in Cell D5 (on the helper column) at first.